Budapest University of Jewish Studies: Second World War

 On March 19, 1944 German troops marched into Budapest (Operation Margarethe).
 The next day, the rabbinical seminary was confiscated by the Schutzstaffel (SS) and turned into a prison.
 From there, Adolf Eichmann organized the deportation of thousands of Hungarian Jews and some political detainees into the concentration camps, mainly to Auschwitz.

 Just in time before the German invasion, the most valuable manuscripts had been brought into an underground safe.
 Still, an important part of the library was seized by the Nazis.
-3000 books were dispatched to Prague, where Eichmann planned the construction of a "Museum of an extinct race" in the former Jewish quarter.
-Only in the 1980s were the books discovered in the cellar of the Jewish Museum of Prague and brought back to Budapest in 1989.
+3000 books were dispatched to Prague.
+Only in the 1980s were the books discovered in the cellar of the Jewish Museum of Prague, and some of them were brought back to Budapest in 1989.
 The library remains a source of pride for the university.
 It is considered one of the most important collection of Jewish theological literature outside Israel.

 After the war, Communist era

 Immediately after the defeat of the Nazis, the Rabbinical seminary resumed its activity and was reopened two months before the surrender of Germany.
 However, the number of students was not sufficient for keeping the gymnasium department.
 Instead, a pedagogical college was arranged for religion and Hebrew teachers to be graduated.

 Despite the anti-religious policy of the Communist government, the rabbinical seminary in Budapest remained alive.
 It was the only one of its kind in Eastern Europe, but strongly dependent on national authorities.
 Religious life was regulated by the Ministry of Religion which was responsible for filling vacant rabbinical posts in Hungary.

 Being the only place of its kind in the Eastern bloc, the Budapest seminary had a special mission.
 Students came from all countries of Eastern Europe, from the Soviet Union and even from Israel, to be graduated as a rabbi or cantor.
-They lived, partly with their families, in small simply furnished boarding rooms.
+They lived in small, simply furnished boarding rooms, sometimes along with their families.

-From 1950 until his death in 1985, Sándor Scheiber was director of the seminary who edited important publications on Jewish studies from the Middle Ages to the 20th century.
+From 1950 until his death in 1985, Sándor Scheiber was director of the seminary.
+He edited important publications on Jewish studies from the Middle Ages to the 20th century.

 After 1989

-After the end of communism, thanks to donations from abroad, the seminary building was renovated, the library modernized and some of the valuable old books were being restored.
+After the end of communism, thanks to donations from abroad, the seminary building was renovated, the library modernized and some of the valuable old books were restored.